Image

 • Orders of Protection Beyond legal penalties, a conviction can affect your personal life.
 Protective orders, reputational damage, and strain on relationships are common, along with the emotional toll these situations can create.

-• Civil Liability — You may also face lawsuits in Pettis County, MO, including wrongful death claims, which can result in significant additional financial responsibility.
+• Civil Liability — In addition to criminal penalties in Pettis County, MO, you may also face civil lawsuits, including wrongful death claims, which can result in significant additional financial exposure.

-Charged with manslaughter in Pettis County, MO?
-When you choose Combs Waterkotte a manslaughter defense attorney in or around Pettis County, MO, you’re not simply choosing a leading manslaughter defense attorney in and around Pettis County, MO – you’re safeguarding your rights, your freedom, and your future.
-In addition to knowledgeable manslaughter defense lawyers, our staff is available 24/7 and offers expertise in the following areas for Pettis County, MO residents:
+Arrested for manslaughter in Pettis County, MO?
+When you choose Combs Waterkotte a manslaughter defense attorney in or around Pettis County, MO, you’re not only choosing an ideal manslaughter defense attorney in Pettis County, MO and throughout Missouri – you’re safeguarding your rights, your freedom, and your future.
+In addition to experienced manslaughter defense attorneys, our staff is available 24/7 and provides expertise in the following areas for Pettis County, MO residents:

 Why Choose Combs Waterkotte for Your Pettis County, MO Manslaughter Defense?